neuropsych-md/dimension-change-experiment/README.md

 python: use Psychopy

-- aRunExp.py: set up and run (work in progress)
+- aRunExp.py: set up and run
 - data and log saved in Data